FelixSchoen/blksprs/README.md

 - Element-wise exponentiation
 - ...

-Further helpful operations that do **not** support gradient calculation include:

--

 Note that in order to correctly apply element-wise operations between two sparse tensors their sparsity layouts have to match.

+Further helpful operations (included in the ``bs.misc`` module) that do **not** support gradient calculation include:

+- Repeat Interleave
+- Row-wise sum, max, addition, and subtraction
+- Broadcast addition and subtraction between slices

-Furthermore, the library provides a set of utility functions for the creation of sparsity layouts based on existing dense tensors.
+Furthermore, the library provides a set of utility functions for the creation of sparsity layouts based on existing dense tensors and for the scatter operation (module ``bs.layout``), as well as utility functions to ensure correct input dimensionality (module ``bs.util``).

 ## Installation